fugue/example-tf-circleci-part-2/README.md

 #### What's the deal with the backend?

-Due to a [Terraform bug](https://github.com/hashicorp/terraform/issues/21989), it's impossible to create a Terraform plan without first running `terraform init`.
+Due to a [Terraform bug](https://github.com/hashicorp/terraform/issues/21989), it's impossible to output a Terraform plan in JSON without first running `terraform init`.
 And when `terraform init` is executed, Terraform detects `backend.tf` and determines that it requires backend reinitialization.
 This is not ideal here because it involves setting up the backend configuration again, copying existing state, and so on.
 We only need to generate a plan for Regula, so unsetting and resetting the S3 backend is unnecessary and undesirable.

 For this reason, we rename `backend.tf` to `backend.tf.backup` in the directories we run Regula in, and when we're done, we return it to the original name.
 This allows us to simply generate a plan and validate it without affecting the backend.